-An x-ray creates pictures of organs in the body.
-This type of x-ray takes a picture of organs in the abdomen.
+X-rays use a small dose of radiation to create pictures of the inside of the body.
+This type of x-ray takes a picture of the organs in the belly.

-This test may be done if there is a problem in your abdomen.
-The area includes everything from just under your chest to your pelvic area.
-Some symptoms you have may include:
+This test may be done when there is a problem in the area from the chest to the pelvis, such as:

 You will lie flat on your back under the x-ray machine.
 You will be asked to remain still while the x-ray is taken.
+The device will send x-rays through your body.
+The x-rays will be captured on the other side of the body by a computer or on film.
 Between x-rays, you may be asked to move into another position.
 You may also be asked to stand upright.